 This is an absolute must if you have an expensive paint job.
 Otherwise, engine heat will ruin the paint several years early.
 First, apply our Damplifier on the metal surface of the hood, and then install Mega Block or Heat Wave Pro to reflect radiant heat.
 You’ll cut down on engine noise, while making the top of your hood cool to the touch.

 Cold air intake systems are made of plastic.
 The problem is, plastic easily allows engine compartment heat to warm the air inside the cold air tract, defeating its purpose.
-To combat that, and give your engine a breath of cool, dense air, insulate the cold air intake tract with some Thermal Block
+To combat that, and give your engine a breath of cool, dense air, with an air intake heat shield.
+Protect the cold air intake tract with some Thermal Block.

 Cars can often be made more comfortable with additional thermal barriers.
 Hot rods, restorations, and high-performance vehicles can all be more fun to drive with some basic heat control.
 Whether your goal is comfort or performance, we can help you achieve it.